deanOfWalls/my_arch_mods/README.md

 ## Introduction <a name="introduction"></a>

 Arch Linux is known for its flexibility and customization options, and this repository aims to provide useful modifications and scripts that can enhance your Arch Linux experience.
-Whether you're looking for thumbnailer configuration or a custom screenshot script, you'll find them here.

 ## Mods Overview <a name="mods-overview"></a>